cran/moocore/README.md

 Introduction
 ============

+This webpage documents the `moocore` R package.
+There is also a [`moocore` Python package](https://multi-objective.github.io/moocore/python/)

-The goal of **moocore** is to collect fast implementations of core mathematical functions and algorithms for multi-objective optimization.
+The goal of the [**moocore** project](https://github.com/multi-objective/moocore/) is to collect fast implementations of core mathematical functions and algorithms for multi-objective optimization and make them available to different programming languages via similar interfaces.
 These functions include:

  * Identifying and filtering dominated vectors.
  * Quality metrics such as (weighted) hypervolume, epsilon, IGD, etc.
  * Computation of the Empirical Attainment Function.
 The empirical attainment function (EAF) describes the probabilistic distribution of the outcomes obtained by a stochastic algorithm in the objective space.

+Most critical functionality is implemented in C, with the R and Python packages providing convenient interfaces to the C code.

 **Keywords**: empirical attainment function, summary attainment surfaces, EAF differences, multi-objective optimization, bi-objective optimization,